 These toppings are festive, delicious and fun.
 Offer tiny serving spoons to encourage kids to step out of their comfort zone and try a small serving of a new topping!

-How to carry over this new skill: Try using my sweet potato bar with red, white and purple potatoes for even more food fun!
+How to continue the fun: Try using my sweet potato bar with red, white and purple potatoes for even more food fun!
 You can also introduce additional toppings, including blue cheese and chopped steak, BBQ sauce and shredded pork, hummus and red onions, and broccoli and melted cheese.
-Or, stick to the classics with sour cream, chives, butter and salt and pepper.
+Or, stick to the classics like sour cream, chives, butter and salt and pepper.

-How did you introduce sweet potato to your toddler?
+How did you introduce sweet potato to your infant or toddler?
 What are your favorite sweet potato recipes?
-Let us know how your sweet potato bar turned out! #sweetpotato #ezpzfun #thanksgiving #toddler
+Let us know how your sweet potato bar turned out! #sweetpotato #ezpzfun #thanksgiving